Power Battle Watch Car: Roy

-Observant, hot-headed and sarcastic, Roy is the master of flame and his Watch Car Avan has fire-related abilities.
+Observant, highly intelligent, Roy is the master of flame and his Watch Car Avan has fire-related abilities.
 He runs and bikes often when he is not reading books or spending time with his friends.
 He is childhood friends with Ari, and has a romantic interest in her, but only found out in the episode "Lost Cupid's Arrow".
 He even got jealous when Ari briefly dated Hans, only for her discover later that he (Hans) was simply using her to sabotage Jino and Bluewill.
 Roy then comforts her and tells her that she was not to blame.
 When Ari finds out about his feelings for her, she rejects him at first, hurting his feelings, but later said she would think about accepting him.
 He is one of the Twelve Masters and has had matches against Kai before.
 He is sensitive to physical stimuli, and also does not like to have his photo taken, due to being reserved and appearing to dislike his image.
-He’s often at odds with Jino, most of which alcertations are short-lived thanks to interventions from Ari and Maru.
+He’s often at odds with Jino, most of which altercations are short-lived thanks to interventions from Ari and Maru.

 Avan

-Avan is Roy's Watch Car who is also cold-blooded just like his owner.
+Avan is Roy's Watch Car.
 His personality is same just like Roy.
 But being serious and harsh doesn't matter, as he is also a caring car, just like others.
 Avan also sacrificed his own life for others.

 In the "Ultra Watch Car in Crisis" episode, he saves Sona by taking in the fire attack.
 Hence, he died by doing this.
 However, at the Watch Car gala, it is revealed that Ari, through Mac, brought him back to life.